Maanvi Gagroo Shows Off Engagement Ring; 'Four More Shots Please!' Mates Cheer | Glamsham

-Mumbai, Jan 15 (IANS) ‘Four More Shots Please’ actress Maanvi Gagroo made an announcement about her engagement and shared a picture of herself while showing off her engagement ring.
-However, she has not posted any pictures of her fiance.
+‘Four More Shots Please’ actress Maanvi Gagroo made an announcement about her engagement and shared a picture of herself while showing off her engagement ring.
+However, she has not posted any pictures of her fiancé.

 She looked excited and cheerful in the picture and wrote in the caption with a heart emoji and a ring: “So this happened. #Engaged”.
 After the post, many of her fans congratulated her.